Have you ever asked yourself, “what is a detached house? Is it right for me?” This post is for you.

 A detached house prevents noises from the neighbors above, below, and next door.

 Doesn’t that sound nice?
-Also, in single houses, you cannot be constrained by community guidelines, choices of windows, fences, doors, or even gardens.
+Also, in single-family homes, you are not constrained by community guidelines, choices of windows, fences, doors, or even gardens.

-You can use what you like, as long as they comply with municipal regulations.
+You can use what you like if they comply with municipal regulations.